-What is a fresnel lens, how is the image quality ?
+What is a fresnel lens, how is it so thin, how is the image quality ?

 A fresnel lens is a flat lens with concentric ring shaped lenses/prisms that does not have a curved surface of a conventional lens.
 These series of concentric groves are molded or etched into the surface of a thin, lightweight plastic sheet, making the lens very thin, almost sheet like.
 This design creates prisms that magnify and was often used in lighthouse lenses to magnify and focus the light.
 The tiny grooves are optical prisms that act ot magnify the image.
 The etch grooves act as tiny light/image prisms that magnify the image and the incoming light The downside is the image quality is not as clear as a conventional lens due to the etched nature which can be seen through the fresnel lens.
 Increase etched density of the prisms can create higher quality images however they will appear more distorted or blurred then a conventional clear convex lens.
 A fresnel lens is a compromise between efficiency, low price, and reduced image quality, however the slim nature of the lens makes it ideal for a wallet magnifer or cheaper magnification tool.

 Why does an image become out of focus when lifted to high over viewing image ?